 The more interesting conceptual issue is which operations should be considered as finitary.
 Since Hilbert was less than completely clear on what the finitary standpoint consists in, there is some leeway in setting up the constraints, epistemological and otherwise, an analysis of finitist operation and proof must fulfill.
 Hilbert characterized (see above) the objects of finitary number theory as “intuitively given,” as “surveyable in all their parts,” and said that their having basic properties must “exist intuitively” for us.
 Bernays (1922, 216) suggests that in finitary mathematics, only “primitive intuitive cognitions come into play,” and uses the term “point of view of intuitive evidence” in connection with finitism 1930, 250.
 This characterization of finitism as primarily to do with intuition and intuitive knowledge has been emphasized in particular by (Parsons, 1998) who argues that what can count as finitary on this understanding is not more than those arithmetical operations that can be defined from addition and multiplication using bounded recursion.
 In particular, according to him, exponentiation and general primitive recursion are not finitarily acceptable.

-The thesis that finitism coincides with primitive recursive reasoning has received a forceful and widely accepted defense by (Tait, 1981).
-Tait, in contrast to Parsons, rejects the aspect of representability in intuition as the hallmark of the finitary; instead he takes finitary reasoning to be “a minimal kind of reasoning supposed by all non-trivial mathematical reasoning about numbers” and analyzes finitary operations and methods of proof as those that are implicit in the very notion of number as the form of a finite sequence.
+The thesis that finitism coincides with primitive recursive reasoning has received a forceful defense by (Tait 1981; see also 2002 and 2005b).
+Tait, in contrast to Parsons, rejects the aspect of representability in intuition as the hallmark of the finitary; instead he takes finitary reasoning to be “a minimal kind of reasoning presupposed by all non-trivial mathematical reasoning about numbers.” and analyzes finitary operations and methods of proof as those that are implicit in the very notion of number as the form of a finite sequence.
 This analysis of finitism is supported by Hilbert's contention that finitary reasoning is a precondition for logical and mathematical, indeed any scientific thinking Hilbert (1931b, 267).
 Since finitary reasoning is that part of mathematics which is presupposed by all non-trivial reasoning about numbers, it is, so Tait, “indubitable” in a Cartesian sense, and this indubitability as all that would be required of finitary reasoning to provide the epistemological grounding of mathematics Hilbert intended it for.

 Another interesting analysis of finitary proof, which, however, does not provide as detailed a philosophical justification, was proposed by Kreisel (1960).
-It yields the result that exactly those functions are finitary which can be proved to be total in first-order arithmetic PA; Kreisel (1970, Section 3.5) provides another analysis by focusing on what is “visualizable.”
+It yields the result that exactly those functions are finitary which can be proved to be total in first-order arithmetic PA.
+It is based on the proof-theoretic concept of a reflection principle; see Zach (2006) for more detail and Dean (forthcoming) for an analysis.
+Kreisel (1970, Section 3.5) provides another analysis by focusing on what is “visualizable.”
 The result is the same: finitary provability turns out to be coextensive with provability in PA.

 Weyl (1925) was a conciliatory reaction to Hilbert's proposal in 1922b and 1923, which nevertheless contained some important criticisms.
 Weyl described Hilbert's project as replacing contentual mathematics by a meaningless game of formulas.
 He noted that Hilbert wanted to “secure not truth, but the consistency of analysis” and suggested a criticism that echoes an earlier on by Frege: Why should we take consistency of a formal system of mathematics as a reason to believe in the truth of the pre-formal mathematics it codifies?
 Is Hilbert's meaningless inventory of formulas not just “the bloodless ghost of analysis”?
 Weyl suggested a solution: